 For $\gamma>3$, as only the first scaling regime is observed, the condition setting the effective threshold is $\kmax(N)=k_c(\lambda)$, i.e., \be \frac{a}{\lambda_c^2}\ln\left(\frac{1}{\lambda_c^2}\right) = \km \kmax^{1/(\gamma-2)}. \ee This translates (apart from logarithmic corrections) into

 For $\kmax^{-1/2}<\lambda<\lambda_c(N)$ there are active hubs in the system, but they do not give rise to a CMPGC.
 Hence $\lambda_c(N)$ can be identified with the effective size-dependent epidemic threshold.
 Eq.~(\ref{lambdaFS2}) is very interesting as it shows that the effective threshold does not vanish as $\kmax^{-1/2}$, as predicted by QMF theory, but {\em more slowly}, with an exponent that is reduced as $\gamma$ is increased.
 The prediction of Eq.~(\ref{lambdaFS}) is compared in Fig.~\ref{ThresholdComparison} with SIS numerical results of Ref.~\cite{Boguna2013}, displaying a good agreement and thus clarifying a long-standing open issue.
 For reference, we also report the scaling predicted by QMF theory, which patently disagrees with numerical results.

 Notice, however, that this is not the final asymptotic behavior of $\lambda_c(N)$.
 For much larger networks it could be possible (at least in principle) to reach values of $k_a$ larger than the crossover value $k_2^*$.
-In such a case the decay of the effective threshold would be given by the condition $k_x=\kmax(N)$, that, from Eq.~\eqref{k_ac}, leads to
+In such a case the decay of the effective threshold would be given by the condition $k_x=\kmax(N)$, that, from Eq.~\eqref{eqomega}, leads to

 In this way we recover the asymptotic scaling of the effective threshold recently derived by Huang and Durrett~\cite{Huang2018}.

 In Appendix~\ref{SISstretched} we show that the CMP approach provides the correct effective finite-size threshold also in the case of stretched exponential degree distributions.